Octavius-Dante/Tetra-Proxima/CAPM-DAY-5/Readme.md

 <img src="./files/capmd5-7b.png" >
 </br>
 This is New - there is JS code and CDS standard framework code
-</br> (all cds code is written inside a cds.transaction) if you want to step inside that specific block this button will help
+</br> (all sql instruction is written inside a cds.transaction) if you want to step inside that specific block this button will help
 </br> when step-by-step execution wont access places like this, then <b>"step into"</b> is used.
 </br>
 <img src="./files/capmd5-7c.png" >